Politics

 28–30 Nov 2025 · Helsinki

-AI & Energy infrastructure
+AI and energy infrastructure

 Baltic Sea Youth Dialogue in Stockholm